software-students-fall2024/1-specification-ilovecoding/README.md

 10. As an NYU CS student, I want the app to notify me if it’s impossible to complete my courses before my intended graduation date so that I can adjust my plan and timeline accordingly.

-11. As an NYU CS student, I want to have some personalized plans of my remaining CS courses based on my preference so that I have have a reference when I actually choose the course.
+11. As an NYU CS student, I want to have some personalized plans of my remaining CS courses based on my preference so that I have a reference when I actually choose the course.

 ## Activity Diagrams